 \subsection{A decision theory for consequentialists?}

-In recent years, there has been a great deal of activity at the intersection of ethics and decision theory, and considerable interest in the idea of ``moral/ethical decision theory''---a decision theory distinct from expected utility theory that either governs ethical decision-making in general or serves as the decision-theoretic component of particular ethical theories.
-Along these lines, the results in \S \ref{section-proofs} might be seen as laying the foundation for a ``utilitarian decision theory'', analogous to recent attempts to develop a ``deontological decision theory'' \citep{colyvan2010modelling,isaacs2014duty,lazar2017antons,lazar2017deontological}.
-Though I have argued that the assumptions on which these results depend generalize well beyond purely consequentialist theories like classical utilitarianism, they are clearly \textit{easiest} to justify in the context of such a theory: The additive separability of simple and background payoffs is trivial for classical utilitarians (the total welfare that results from an option can be expressed as the sum of, say, welfare inside and outside the agent's future light cone), and as we saw in \S \ref{section-sourcesofbackgrounduncertainty}, uncertainty about total welfare in the Universe provides an especially strong source of background uncertainty.
+In recent years, there has been much activity at the intersection of ethics and decision theory, and considerable interest in the idea of `ethical decision theory'---a decision theory distinct from expected utility theory that either governs ethical decision-making in general or serves as the decision-theoretic component of particular ethical theories.
+Along these lines, the results in \S \ref{section-results} might be seen as laying the foundation for a `utilitarian decision theory', analogous to recent attempts to develop a `deontological decision theory' \citep{colyvan2010modelling,isaacs2014duty,lazar2017deontological}.
+Though I have argued that the significance of these results generalizes well beyond purely consequentialist theories like classical utilitarianism, their significance is most clear and straightforward in that context.
+For instance, the additive separability of simple and background payoffs is trivial for classical utilitarians, and as we saw in \S \ref{section-sourcesofbackgrounduncertainty}, uncertainty about total welfare in the Universe provides an especially strong source of background uncertainty.
 We might conclude from the preceding arguments, then, that SDTR is an attractive ethical decision theory for classical utilitarians and other aggregative consequentialists.